College savings plans

 A Roth IRA can also be used to save for college.
 When parents saves for college using a Roth IRA, the money can be withdrawn with no taxes or withdrawal penalty.
 If the child does not go to college, the funds stay in the Roth IRA.

 Using a Roth IRA for college can be tricky because your money is commingled with retirement funds.
 Parents will need to keep close tabs on their asset allocation as the time to pay for college approaches.

 Prepaid college savings plan offer parents the chance to pay for the future cost of college at today's prices.
 This form of prepayment of college tuition can lead to large discounts on future costs, especially if inflation outpaces the rate of returns on your college savings accounts.
 Prepaid plans are available from 18 different states that can give parents federal and state tax benefits.
 Plan details vary from state to state.

-The Private College 529 Plan, is one prepaid plan that has over 200 major universities participating in the program including top-ranked schools Stanford, Princeton, Duke University and Washington University in St. Louis.
+The Private College 529 Plan is a prepaid plan that has offers options for more than 200 major universities, including top-ranked schools Stanford, Princeton, Duke University and Washington University in St. Louis.
 The plan is sponsored by Tuition Plan Consortium LLC and a subsidiary of TIAA-CREF is the program manager.